ericanastas/revit-nunit-template/README.md

 ##Running Tests

-Set the unit test project as the startup project for the solution by right clicking on it in the Solution Exporer.
+Set the unit test project as the startup project for the solution by right clicking on it in the Solution Explorer.

 ![set as startup project.png](https://bitbucket.org/repo/be7b9k/images/1607490496-set%20as%20startup%20project.png)